Student leaders share why UM needs more Black faculty

 Coles added he does not want to see any more task forces or standing committees, rather he said he wants to see the university create permanent infrastructure, allocate financial resources and set a timeline that the university will follow to hire more Black faculty, staff and administrators.

 “Imagine how it feels not to be heard or only to be heard, again, when someone dies, when a knee is on someone’s neck for nearly 9 minutes and they die,” said Coles.
-“That’s when Black students at the University of Miami finally get an audience with the people who have the power to make some changes.”
+“That’s when black students at the University of Miami finally get an audience with the people who have the power to make some changes.”

 Coles said he hopes to see the university commit to taking the initiative to better represent Black students.
 Reflecting upon his experience helping to create the first-ever council for diversity, equity and inclusion in the student government’s executive branch in a few short months, Coles wonders what the university could accomplish if it devoted its time and effort to this cause.

-Associate professor Tywan Martin, the only tenure-line male Black professor in the School of Education and Human Development, has noticed a lack of Black faculty throughout the university.
+Associate professor Tywan Martin, the only tenure-line male black professor in the School of Education and Human Development, has noticed a lack of Black faculty throughout the university.

-“There have been challenges historically at the university of attracting Black faculty”, said Martin, president of the Woodson-Williams-Marshall Association, an organization for Black students and faculty.
+“There have been challenges historically at the university of attracting black faculty”, said Martin, president of the Woodson-Williams-Marshall Association, an organization for Black students and faculty.
 “There will be efforts made to mend those challenges, but the concern is if that will actually happen, just because of the historical nature of the university not doing things to bring about effective changes in those areas.”

 Martin says hiring more Black faculty certainly can be done.
-Duke University created a program to bring Black scholars and pastoral leaders into its divinity program.
+Duke University created a program to bring black scholars and pastoral leaders into its divinity program.
 Indiana University instituted strategic hiring practices, including providing grants to schools and departments that did not have a diverse faculty.
 The university, he said, can propose all of these new strategies, but it must look inward to find out why there is a lack of Black faculty.

 “There are strategies that can be used or done, but it’s a matter of the university wanting to apply those strategies,” Martin told The Miami Hurricane.
-“You gotta look at the foundation and challenges and why is that the case [having few Black faculty] because if you bring someone in and they are a person of color and the environment is not welcoming, it is only going to exacerbate the problem.”
+“You gotta look at the foundation and challenges and why is that the case [having few black faculty] because if you bring someone in and they are a person of color and the environment is not welcoming, it is only going to exacerbate the problem.”

 In response to this student demand, President Frenk announced initiatives the university will take to tackle racial injustice in a letter sent out to the UM community on July 1.
 These plans include a racial climate survey, a new Office for Faculty Inclusion and Diversity to support Black faculty recruitment and implicit bias training for all students, faculty and staff.